-Knowing how to stop being indecisive is an important step to taking control of your life.
+Give Me The Fish (GMTF): Knowing how to stop being indecisive is an important step to taking control of your life.
 We all face decisions and most of them don’t matter as much as we think.
-By creating a system that makes a default choice for us, you will not only stop wasting time and limit your stress, but it will give you a plan to adjust off of.
+So, by creating a system that makes a default choice for us, we not only stop wasting time and limit our stress, but we give ourselves a plan to adjust off of.
 When you haven’t moved down any path in life due to indecision, anything you do equates to forward progress.

 All Of These “How To Stop Being Indecisive” Articles Suck